 The recesses, in the above part, were made with a handheld router adapted to a small table (photo on the side).
 This is a tool that only the most dedicated bricoleurs will have, so if that’s not your case, maybe you’d better take the pieces to a wood craftsman so he can do that part for you.

 But I also want to mention another, simpler way of achieving the same effect.
 It is a question of “raising the floor” of the base in order to lower what needs to be lowered.
 This can be done simply with ruler, glue, blade and “leather paper”.
-Leather paper is a material that is available for sale in leather goods supplies stores, those selling tools and materials for making handbags, shoes and wallets.
+Leather paper, also know as Chip-Board, used to make inexpensive guitar cases through the 90s (thanks to Sean who comment that on this post), is a material that is available for sale in leather goods supplies stores, those selling tools and materials for making handbags, shoes and wallets.
 It is sold in various thicknesses and is a very tough type of cardboard.